Hammercrxft/Schoolmarm-LPHS/README.md

 A school registry system software for use with one or more computers.
 This is school project, tailor-made for another school.
 It's nothing much.

+Uses webpages as its user interface, naively implemented via an http server.

 # Notes
 Only works in Windows.
 Requires Java 11 or higher.